If you’re reading this, you are:

 You may decide on the contractor option.
 You can hire a contractor to build a built-in grill on your deck from scratch.

 While this may sound great, there are a few caveats.

-Most often a contractor will build a traditional masonry outdoor kitchen.
+Most often an outdoor kitchen contractor will build a traditional masonry outdoor kitchen.
 This, in particular, comes with its own set of challenges.

 As mentioned before, weight is a concern.